The abstract cotangent complex and Quillen cohomology of enriched categories: Quillen cohomology of enriched categories

 \begin{rem} In~\cite[Remark A.3.2.17]{Lur09} it is asserted that the axioms of an excellent model category imply that every object is cofibrant.
 However, it was observed elsewhere that this claim is not completely accurate, and so we have included this additional assumption explicitly. \end{rem}

-\begin{rem} Assumptions~\hyperref[i:diff]{A1} and~\hyperref[i:small]{A2} above are only used in order to establish that $\Cat_{\bS}$ is differentiable.
+\begin{rem} Assumptions (A1) and (A2) above are only used in order to establish that $\Cat_{\bS}$ is differentiable.
 The reader who so prefers can replace these two assumptions by a the single assumption that $\Cat_{\bS}$ is differentiable. \end{rem}

 \begin{define} Let $\bS$ be as above.
 We will denote by $\ast \in \Cat_{\bS}$ the category with one object whose endomorphism object is $1_{\bS}$.
 For $A \in \bS$ let $[1]_A \in \Cat_{\bS}$ denote the category with objects $0, 1$ and mapping spaces $\Map_{[1]_A}(0, 1)= A$, $\Map_{[1]_A}(1, 0)=\emptyset$ and $\Map_{[1]_A}(0, 0)=\Map_{[1]_A}(1, 1)=1_\bS$. \end{define}